 April 17, 1989 - After a 10-month investigation, a House ethics committee unanimously charges Wright with 69 counts of financial impropriety.
 Wright’s resignation would come within weeks, vindicating Gingrich and raising his profile and popularity.

-October 5, 1990 - Leads 105 Republicans against a proposed budget package that had bipartisan support, and the package is not passed.
+October 5, 1990 - Leads 105 Republicans against a proposed budget package that has bipartisan support; the package is not passed.

-September 27, 1994 - Gingrich and more than 300 fellow Republicans sign the "Contract with America" in front of the U.S. Capitol building.
-The contract was a manifesto of conservative and populist policy provisions -- including tax cuts, the streamlining of government and congressional term limits.
+September 27, 1994 - Gingrich and more than 300 fellow Republicans sign the “Contract with America” in front of the US Capitol building.
+The contract is a manifesto of conservative and populist policy provisions – including tax cuts, the streamlining of government and congressional term limits.

-November 8, 1994 - Republicans gain 54 seats in the U.S. House and take control of the House, for the first time since 1955.
+November 8, 1994 - Republicans gain 54 seats in the US House, taking control for the first time since 1955.